aouni0n/auto-chmod/README.md

 # chmod Command Prompt

 The "chmod Command Prompt" is a Python script that allows you to interactively choose a `chmod` command and execute it on a specified file location.
-It displays an ASCII art representation of "AOUNION" and provides descriptions of different `chmod` commands for you to choose from.
+It provides descriptions of different `chmod` commands for you to choose from.

 ## Features